-SDRCC proceedings are normally conducted by conference call.
-Upon agreement by all Parties, the SDRCC proceedings may also be conducted by documentary review, by videoconference, in person, or through any combination of those formats.
-In case of disagreement by the Parties on the format of the proceedings, the Panel shall make a final determination at its own discretion, taking into account the urgency, the potential costs to the Parties, and the particulars of the dispute with regards to the production of evidence.
+SDRCC proceedings may be conducted by documentary review, by conference call, by videoconference, in person, or through any combination of those formats, with input from the Parties.
+In case of disagreement by the Parties on the format of the proceedings, the Panel shall make a final determination at its own discretion, taking into account the urgency, the potential costs to the Parties, and the particulars of the dispute with regard to the production of evidence.